vuejs/docs/src/api/application-api.md

   Providing values via the application is especially useful when writing plugins, as plugins typically wouldn't be able to provide values using components.
 It is an alternative to using [globalProperties](application-config.html#globalproperties).

   :::tip Note
   The `provide` and `inject` bindings are NOT reactive.
 This is intentional.
-However, if you pass down an observed object, properties on that object do remain reactive.
+However, if you pass down a reactive object, properties on that object do remain reactive.
   :::

 - **Example:**